 We meet once every two years in lovely Tempe, AZ and brainstorm for new research ideas.
 These ideas are then converted into manuscript outlines.
 When we break from the meeting, everyone is assigned to a research project.
 We usually create five to ten teams, each of which works on a project for two years until we meet again.
 These projects have been converted into published papers and funded proposals.

-- Nair, A., Yan, T., Ro, Y., Oke, A., Chiles, T., and Lee, S., “How Environmental Innovations Emerge and Proliferate in Supply Networks: A Complex Adaptive Systems Perspective,” Journal of Supply Chain Management, 2016, 52, 2.
+- Nair, A., Yan, T., Ro, Y., Oke, A., Chiles, T., and Lee, S., “How Environmental Innovations Emerge and Proliferate in Supply Networks: A Complex Adaptive Systems Perspective,” Journal of Supply Chain Management, 2016, 52, 2, pp. 66-86.

-- Kim, Y., Chen, Y., Linderman, K. “Supply Network Disruption and Resilience: A Network Structural Perspective,” Journal of Operations Management, 2015, 33-34: 43-59.
+- Kim, Y., Chen, Y., and Linderman, K., “Supply Network Disruption and Resilience: A Network Structural Perspective,” Journal of Operations Management, 2015, 33-34, pp. 43-59.

-- Skilton, P. and Bernardes, E., “Competition Network Structure and Product Market Entry,” Strategic Management Journal, 2015, 36: 1688-1696.
+- Skilton, P. and Bernardes, E., “Competition Network Structure and Product Market Entry,” Strategic Management Journal, 2015, 36, pp. 1688-1696.

-- Novak, D.C. and Choi, T.Y.
-“The Role of Geography in Shaping Supply Chain Management’s Professional Identity,” Journal of Business Logistics, 2015, 231-232.
+- Novak, D.C. and Choi, T.Y., “The Role of Geography in Shaping SCM’s Professional Identity,” Journal of Business Logistics, 2015, 36, 2, pp. 231-232.

-- Sawaya, W., Pathak, S., Day, J. and Kristal, M., “Sensing Abnormal Resource Flow Using Adaptive Limit Process Charts in a Complex Supply Network,” Decision Sciences, 2015, 46, 5: 961-979.
+- Sawaya, W., Pathak, S., Day, J., and Kristal, M., “Sensing Abnormal Resource Flow Using Adaptive Limit Process Charts in a Complex Supply Network,” Decision Sciences, 2015, 46, 5, pp. 961-979.

-- Day, J., “Fostering Emergent Resilience: the Complex Adaptive Supply Network of Disaster Relief,” International Journal of Production Research, 2014, 52, 7.
+- Day, J., “Fostering Emergent Resilience: The Complex Adaptive Supply Network of Disaster Relief,” International Journal of Production Research, 2014, 52, 7, pp. 1970-1988.

-- Pathak S.D., Wu H., Johnston D.A., “Toward a structural view of co-opetition in supply networks.”
-Journal of Operations Management, 32, 5, 2014, 254-267.
+- Pathak S.D., Wu H., and Johnston D.A., “Toward a Structural View of Co-opetition in Supply Networks.”
+Journal of Operations Management, 2014, 32, 5, pp. 254-267

 The following manuscripts by our members are currently under review: